 Landscape ArchitectJohannes Cox

-From the architect.
+Text description provided by the architects.
 In harmony with nature, the family Longen cultivates the slopes of a Moselle Valley and can look back on a long tradition of generations.

 Now they offer an idyll: an orchard - surrounded by orchards.
 On their property of 6.500 sqm the family provides its guests the most primary way of living that permits to enjoy the structures of a wine and fruit production, the setting of a village and to experience a life in harmony with nature.